jodiecunningham/EweNetTests/README.md

 ## How would I use it, where does it fit?
 Right now, use robotfwtest.csv as a template for your tests.
-Run-EweNetTests.ps1 imports the test cmdlet and runs against the robotfwtest.csv file.
+Run-EweNetTests.ps1 or Run-EweNetTests.py runs against the robotfwtest.csv file.

 ![testrunflow](https://user-images.githubusercontent.com/1390085/162353856-38e9707b-9da4-4f84-9e52-9b9c23eb89cb.png#gh-light-mode-only)